-From Home screen a long push on the right hand switch takes you to OPTIONS.
+From Home screen a long push on the right hand switch when the MENU icon is displayed takes you to OPTIONS.

 In the OPTIONS screen a short push of the left switch moves the highlight downwards.
 A long push on the left switch moves the highlight upwards.